smapiot/piral/docs/tutorials/15-share-dependencies.md

 );
 ```

+The showcased use of `ready` works in all cases, however, sometimes you may want to delay loading until you actually need a resource.
+In these situations it makes sense to use another variant of `ready`, which gets a single parameter as input data.
+If the parameter is a single string, it is interpreted as the package to look for.
+Alternatively, an array of package names can be passed in, too.

 ## Conclusion

 Sharing dependencies in Piral is an important aspect that can be controlled in simple ways.
 Piral understands itself here as a guide and tool.
 Sharing all dependencies is certainly not helpful and should be avoided.
 On the other hand sharing no dependency will in most cases not be beneficial, too.
 Finding a good "middle" way will take time.